Santa Clara County DUI CLASSES NEAR ME

 Wet Reckless Program In Santa Clara County

 The Wet Reckless curriculum is designed for first-time offenders convicted of reckless driving with a less than .08 blood alcohol level.
-The Wet Reckless program consists of a 12 hour class.
+The Wet Reckless class consists of a 12 hour curriculum.
 The cost of the 12 hour SB1176 Wet Reckless program is between $300 and $400, depending on the school.

 First Offense Programs in Santa Clara County